 Get eStatement List

 This service provides the customer with a list of eStatements that are available for downloading.
 These can either be Account eStatements or Billing eStatements.

+In the BTL payload, there is Account ID and ABA number which will distinguish Bank (P3) vs Branch (P2).